2qx/awesome-bitcoin-cash/README.md

 Just some good charities for the world at large.

-- [Tails](https://tails.boum.org/donate/index.en.html) - The Amnesic Incognito Live System, is a security-focused Debian-based Linux distribution aimed at preserving privacy and anonymity.
+- [The Internet Archive](https://blockchair.com/bitcoin-cash/address/1Archive1n2C579dMsAu3iC6tWzuQJz8dN): 1Archive1n2C579dMsAu3iC6tWzuQJz8dN
 - [Save the Children](https://support.savethechildren.org/site/SPageNavigator/donation__crypto.html) - A United Kingdom based charity, founded in 1919, to improve the lives of children through better education, health care, and economic opportunities, as well as providing emergency aid in natural disasters, war, and other conflicts.
 (Cryptocurrency donations are powered by [The Giving Block](https://www.thegivingblock.com/))
-- [The Internet Archive](https://blockchair.com/bitcoin-cash/address/1Archive1n2C579dMsAu3iC6tWzuQJz8dN) - 1Archive1n2C579dMsAu3iC6tWzuQJz8dN
 - [Signal](https://signal.org/donate/) - A nonprofit built for you.
 No ads, no trackers, no surveillance.
-- [Bitpay Charity Directory](https://bitpay.com/directory/nonprofits) A list of charities that accept Bitcoin Cash and other cryptocurrencies.
+(Cryptocurrency donations are powered by [The Giving Block](https://www.thegivingblock.com/))

 ## eCommerce Merchant Resources

 ### Bitcoin Cash Open-Source plugins

+- [Paytaca Woo Commerce Plugin](https://payment-hub.paytaca.com/) [[code]](https://github.com/paytaca/woocommerce-plugin) - A WordPress WooCommerce plugin for integrating Bitcoin Cash payments using the Paytaca Payment Hub API
 - [CryptoWoo for WooCommerce](https://github.com/WeProgramIT/cryptowoo-bitcoin-cash-addon) - Bitcoin Cash integration for CryptoWoo
-- [Paytaca Woo Commerce Plugin](https://payment-hub.paytaca.com/) [[code]](https://github.com/paytaca/woocommerce-plugin) - A WordPress WooCommerce plugin for integrating Bitcoin Cash payments using the Paytaca Payment Hub API

 ### Point of Sale Clients